mvolkmann/rust-rest/README.md

 Typically the data would be persisted to a database, but to keep the focus on the frameworks we will just hold the data in memory.
-This requires learning how each framework manages application state, which is a side benefit of this approach.
+This requires learning how each framework manages application state, which is a side benefit of the approach.

 Each of the servers will run on localhost using port 1234 to avoid conflicting with other commonly used ports.